-To be recommended for a certificate, the candidate must complete student teaching and the appropriate Oklahoma Professional Teaching Exam (OPTE).
+To be recommended for a certificate, the candidate must complete student teaching and the PPAT Assessment.
 After the teacher candidate has completed all requirements for graduation and certification, the candidate will create an account with the State Department of Education.
 The Department of Teacher Education at Oklahoma Christian will alert the state department that all requirements have been met for certification.